Last Updated on January 13, 2021 by Nina Ahmedow

 The Environmental Impact of Mainstream Menstrual Hygiene Products

-The average woman will use about 11,000 tampons or pads in her lifetime, add to that the boxes and packaging.
+The average menstruating person will use about 11,000 tampons or pads in their lifetime, add to that the boxes and packaging.
 Billions of menstrual hygiene products end up in landfills every year.
-Let alone the money we spend on these products: The average woman will spend several thousands of euros on menstrual hygiene products in her lifetime.
+Let alone the money we spend on these products: The average person who menstruates will spend several thousands of euros on menstrual hygiene products in their lifetime.
+(If you’re looking for eco-friendly gifts I got you covered.)

 So what are some sustainable period products we can use instead?